-Check in for inconsistent messages.
+Check-in for inconsistent messages.

 If it is important to you to be remembered as respectful, then do you turn up to meetings on time?
 Do you provide an agenda and don’t waste other people’s time?
 Do you follow through on what you said you were going to do?
 Are you a good communicator and keep people informed?
 Words really are cheap without the actions to back them up.
-Check to see what messages you may be sending out which are inconsistent with your values.
+Check to see what messages you may be sent out which are inconsistent with your values.

 Create your action plan of easy steps.

 You may need to work with a coach to decide ‘what is the best step from here that will achieve the best results?’
-This can mean updating your LinkedIn page, creating agendas for meetings and allocating time in your calendar to get personal work completed.
+This can mean updating your LinkedIn page, creating agendas for meetings, and allocating time in your calendar to get personal work completed.

 Check-in and follow up after any performance reviews or assessments.

-Check-in with those who gave you feedback, ask your coaches or use 1-1 meetings with your manager to check if they have noticed any improvements or changes.
+Check-in with those who gave you feedback, ask your coaches, or use 1-1 meetings with your manager to check if they have noticed any improvements or changes.

 Just by doing this simple task, he then experienced a greater connection with his team and felt far more congruent with his values.
 He then began to feel less stressed and stopped dreading going to work.